log2timeline/dftimewolf/docs/recipe-list.md

 ## `gce_disk_export`

-Export disk image from a GCP project to Google Cloud Storage.
+Export a disk image from a GCP project to a Google Cloud Storage bucket.

 **Details:**

-Creates a disk image from a Google compute persistence disks, compress the images and export them to Google Cloud Storage.
+Creates a disk image from Google Compute persistent disks, compresses the images, and exports them to Google Cloud Storage.

-The exported images names are appended by .tar.gz.
+The exported images names are appended by `.tar.gz.`

-The service account [PROJECT-NR]@cloudbuild.gserviceaccount.com in the source project or in analysis project, if analysis project is provided, must have the IAM role [Srorage Admin] on the destination storage bucket/folder.
+As this export happens through a Cloud Build job, the default service account `[PROJECT-NUMBER]@cloudbuild.gserviceaccount.com` in the source or analysis project (if provided) must have the IAM role `[Storage Admin]` on their corresponding project's storage bucket/folder.

 Modules: `GoogleCloudDiskExport`